StreamMeDev/flux-store/README.md

 [![NPM Downloads](https://img.shields.io/npm/dm/@streammedev/flux-store.svg)](https://npmjs.org/package/nighthawk)
 [![js-happiness-style](https://img.shields.io/badge/code%20style-happiness-brightgreen.svg)](https://github.com/JedWatson/happiness)

-A Redux like data store without the enforced opinions.
-Similar to Redux this module is based on Flux principals, the entire state is stored in a single object, and all mutations are described with action objects and applied with reducers.
+A Redux-like data store without the enforced opinions.
+Similar to Redux, this module is based on Flux principles, the entire state is stored in a single object, and all mutations are described with action objects and applied with reducers.

-The main difference is that this module supports asnycronous actions out of the box, but there are a few other differences.
+The main difference is that this module supports asynchronous actions out of the box, but there are a few other differences.
 This flux store allows for multiple reducers, which can be composed based on the action name, not the data structure.
 This allows for multiple reducers to access and modify data across the application.